-Starwood Capital has 24 years of experience covering virtually every real estate asset class.
-The Firm has acquired more than $49 billion of opportunistic real estate assets since inception, and has generated strong returns during that time.
-The Firm also operates the largest ($5.35 billion) commercial mortgage REIT in the United States—Starwood Property Trust (NYSE: STWD), which has deployed approximately $26 billion in capital since inception.
+Starwood Capital has 25 years of experience covering virtually every real estate asset class.
+The Firm has acquired approximately $58 billion of opportunistic real estate assets since inception, generating strong returns throughout that time.
+The Firm also operates the largest commercial mortgage REIT in the United States—Starwood Property Trust (NYSE: STWD), which has deployed approximately $26 billion in capital since inception.

-A hallmark of Starwood Capital is the ability to pursue a wide variety of investment opportunities as they emerge—moving from asset class to asset class, shifting geographies from the U.S. to international markets and changing positions in the capital stack as we see risk-reward dynamics evolving.
+A hallmark of Starwood Capital is the ability to pursue a wide variety of investment opportunities as they emerge—moving from asset class to asset class, shifting geographies from the U.S. to international markets and changing positions in the capital stack as the team perceives risk/return dynamics to be evolving.

-As one of the largest institutional real estate investors in the world, Starwood Capital benefits from a worldwide sourcing engine—creating a robust deal flow, and sourcing the majority of its transactions off-market.
+As one of the largest institutional real estate investors in the world, Starwood Capital benefits from a worldwide sourcing engine—creating a robust deal flow, and accessing the majority of transactions on an off-market basis.
 The Firm also boasts a history of extraordinary creativity that extends to its innovative transaction structuring and execution capabilities.

-The Firm has broad operating experience in all real estate asset classes, with asset management organized into dedicated teams by specialty.
-We have created a number of platforms to enhance operational efficiencies and maximize the value of the underlying assets.
-In addition, our in-house loan workout expertise—highlighted by our affiliates, special servicers LNR Property LLC and Hatfield Philips International—gives us the ability to manage large portfolios of non-performing loans.
+The Firm has broad real estate operating experience, with asset management organized into dedicated teams by specialty.
+The Firm has created a number of platforms to enhance operational efficiencies and maximize the value of underlying assets.
+In addition, our in-house loan workout expertise gives us the ability to manage large portfolios of non-performing loans.

-The Firm’s capital markets expertise is a core competency that sets it apart from more traditional real estate investors.
-Starwood Capital constantly evaluates real estate in relation to the capital markets in order to take advantage of pricing inefficiencies, and arbitrage between the public and private markets.
-When the public markets are willing to pay more for assets or platforms than we could generate from individual sales, we have created additional value for our investors through a number of successful public market executions, including:
+Starwood Capital’s capital markets expertise is a core competency that the Firm believes sets it apart from more traditional real estate investors.
+The team constantly evaluates real estate in relation to the capital markets in order to take advantage of pricing inefficiencies, and arbitrage between the public and private markets.
+When the public markets are willing to pay more for assets or platforms than could be generated from longer-term holds or individual asset sales, Starwood Capital has completed a number of successful public market executions, including:

-On the debt side, our veteran in-house capital markets team has closed transactions totaling approximately $37.3 billion since March 2010.
-The team’s expertise and global network of lending relationships allow us to obtain best-in-market terms for our investors, while using brokers only sparingly (less than 14% of the time).
+On the debt side, the Firm’s skilled in-house capital markets team has closed transactions totaling more than $48 billion since January 2010.
+The team’s expertise and global network of lending relationships has often allowed it to obtain best-in-market terms for investors, while using brokers only sparingly (less than 18% of the time).

-Starwood Capital was founded during the savings & loan crisis, when the Firm acquired real estate holdings from Resolution Trust Corp.
+Starwood Capital was founded during the savings & loan crisis in the early 1990s, when the Firm acquired real estate holdings from the Resolution Trust Corp.
 The Firm has since capitalized on numerous opportunities to purchase distressed assets at deep discounts.
-In fact, the Firm acquired approximately $9.2B billion of unpaid principal balance NPLs, partially sourced by engaging domestic money center and regional banks, and forming strategic partnerships with the National Asset Management Agency (Ireland’s “bad bank”) and the FDIC (via the Corus Bank investment) to purchase some of their NPL pools, as well as purchasing a pool from Bankia (Spain’s amalgamation of seven troubled local banks).
-Starwood Capital also benefits from the distressed real estate expertise of affiliates LNR Property LLC and Hatfield Philips International, two of the largest special loan servicers, also provide insight into various troubled real estate projects.
+Across its last three funds, the Firm has acquired $10 billion of unpaid principal balance NPLs, partially sourced by engaging domestic money center and regional banks, and forming strategic partnerships with the National Asset Management Agency (Ireland’s “bad bank”) and the FDIC (via the Corus Bank investment) to purchase some of their NPL pools, as well as purchasing a pool from Bankia (Spain’s amalgamation of seven troubled local banks).
+Starwood Capital also benefits from the distressed real estate expertise of affiliates LNR Property LLC and Hatfield Philips International, two of the largest special loan servicers.

 The senior team at Starwood Capital has worked together for an average of 15 years, and has an average of 28 years of industry experience—across all real estate asset classes and stages of the investment cycle.

-Starwood Capital’s disciplined investment approach has enabled the Firm to deliver consistently strong performance across its funds, with our first seven funds 100% liquidated.
+Starwood Capital’s disciplined investment approach has enabled the Firm to consistently deliver strong performance across its funds, with the Firm’s first seven funds 100% liquidated.

-Starwood Capital occupies a distinctive niche in the market: Nimble enough to target transactions of $50-125 million, yet large enough to capitalize on billion-dollar investment opportunities around the world, utilizing co-investment funds.
-For its sweet spot of midsized transactions, the Firm’s reputation, sophistication, speed, access to capital and ability to execute provide us with a competitive advantage over smaller firms.
-On larger transactions, the Firm’s proven ability to conduct detailed due diligence using a vast network of resources and relationships provides us with an in-depth understanding of potential investments that many of our peers cannot match in a cost-efficient manner.
+Starwood Capital occupies what it believes is a distinct niche in the market: Nimble enough to target transactions of $50–125 million, yet large enough to capitalize on billion-dollar investment opportunities around the world by utilizing co-investment funds.
+For its sweet spot of midsized transactions, Starwood Capital believes that the Firm’s reputation, sophistication, speed, access to capital and ability to execute provide the Firm with a competitive advantage over smaller, more regional firms.
+On larger transactions, the Firm’s proven ability to conduct detailed due diligence using a vast network of resources and relationships results in an in-depth understanding of potential investments that few investors can match in a cost-efficient manner.

 Actively manage concentrations of fund capital by diversifying exposures across risk profiles, geographic areas, asset classes and positions in the capital structure.

-Treat our investment partners’ capital as our own—because part of it is our own.
-Starwood Capital’s partners invest alongside our LPs in every transaction that we sponsor.
-We have never taken transaction fees—believing instead that we should profit only after our investors receive a full return of their capital plus an attractive preferred return.
+Treat Starwood Capital investment partners’ capital as the Firm’s own—because a meaningful portion of it is the Firm’s own.
+Starwood Capital’s partners invest alongside its LPs in every transaction that they sponsor.
+Starwood Capital has never taken fund transaction fees—believing instead that the Firm should profit only after its investors receive a full return of their capital plus an attractive preferred return.